ministryofjustice/security-guidance/docs/using-1password.md

 1Password **should not** be used for storing personal passwords, or for storing MoJ documents.
 Use existing approved MoJ services such as Office 365 or Google Workspace for storing MoJ documents.

-You shouldn't use 1Password for 'secrets' that belong to systems, only credentials to be used by humans..
-There is separate guidance on how to handle [secrets](secrets-management.md).
+You **should not** use 1Password for 'secrets' that belong to systems, only credentials to be used by humans.
+There is separate guidance on how to handle system [secrets](secrets-management.md).

 ## How to use it